icarus-initiative/organization_core/README.md

 > What are some of the methods of the organization?

 - Crowdsourcing can be a powerful tool to help build the community.
-- The initiative aims to harness and transmute this powerinto a platform for new learners.
+- The initiative aims to harness and transmute this energy into a platform for new learners.
-- The aim is not to make a set curriculum but kept malleable purposely to accomodate rising demands.
+- The aim is not to make a set curriculum but kept purposely malleable to accomodate rising demands.
 - A lot of the power is distributed to each squadron to as how they want to guide their own learning.
 The squadron comes together and validates ideas to contribute back to the initiative.
 Think of the Socratic method meet blockchain concepts.
 - Members, pilots, and captains are encouraged to take charge of their own learning, disseminate knowledge and experiences for future learners, and blazing a trail where there were none.
 - These contributions can take various forms such as voting on resources, creating deliverables for consumption, helping to answer technical questions, or leading events.